gbif/hp-gb32/financial-support.md

   Illustration of a Fire salamander *Salamandra salamandra* (Linnaeus, 1758) from Recherches embryologiques, histologiques et physiologiques sur les glandes à venin de la salamandre terrestre.
 Paris, 1900.
 Via [Biodiversity Heritage Library.](https://flic.kr/p/2m4UnCV)
 ---

-The GBIF Secretariat offers the possibility of applying for partial financial support to attend the Governing Board meeting on 30 September-04 October 2024.
+The GBIF Secretariat offers the possibility of applying for partial financial support to attend the Governing Board meeting and the Symposium on 1-3 October 2024.
 Support may include funding of economy-class tickets and a subsidy to cover accommodation.

 **The application process is now open**